 - Citi Rewards Plus.
 You get 15 months of interest-free financing on both new purchase and balance transfers, with the same 3-percent balance-transfer fee.
 It also offers competitive rewards, featuring 2x points at supermarkets and gas stations (for the first $6,000 per year and then 1X points thereafter) and you can earn 15,000 bonus points after you spend $1,000 in purchases within 3 months of opening the account.
 Finally, it automatically rounds your points up to the nearest 10 points on every purchase.

 - American Express Blue Cash Everyday.
 Another rewards card with a competitive balance transfer offer: 15 months at zero-percent on both new purchases and balance transfers, with (wait for it) a 3-percent balance transfer fee.
-You get 3-percent cash back on your first $6,000 spent each year at U.S. supermarkets, unlimited 2-percent cash back at U.S. gas stations and at select U.S. department stores, and 1-percent cash back on all other purchases.
+You get 3-percent cash back on your first $6,000 spent each year at U.S. supermarkets (then 1%), unlimited 2-percent cash back at U.S. gas stations and at select U.S. department stores, and 1-percent cash back on all other purchases.
 You also receive 20% back back on Amazon.com purchases on the Card in the first 6 months of Card membership (up to $150), plus earn $100 back after you spend $2,000 in purchases on your new Card within the first 6 months (cash back received in the form of statement credits).
 Cash Back is received in the form of Reward Dollars that can be redeemed for statement credits.